Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> How erase the credentials saved in EEPROM?

 Make some sketches for erasing the EEPROM area, or some erasing utility is needed.
 You can prepare the Sketch to erase the saved credential with *AutoConnectCredential*.
 The *AutoConnectCrendential* class provides the access method to the saved credential in EEPROM and library source file is including it.
-Refer to '[Saved credential access](credit.md#saved-credential-in-eeprom)' on section [*Appendix*](credit.md) for details.
+Refer to [Saved credential access](credit.md#saved-credential-in-eeprom) for details.

 !!! hint
     With the [**ESPShaker**](https://github.com/Hieromon/ESPShaker), you can access EEPROM interactively from the serial monitor, and of course you can erase saved credentials.